OliverKurz/windows-10-themes-custom-selection/README.md

 7. Install the fonts included in the "files\fonts" folder.
 Type ctrl+a then right click, click "install" with "no" and "do this for all current items" checked.

-8. Merge the registry tweaks in "files\rc_context_menu" so that it's possible to switch themes from the desktop right click menu
+8. Merge the registry tweaks in "files\rc_context_menu" so that it's possible to switch themes from the desktop right click menu.

 9. Merge a system metrics registry file in "files\system_metrics" so borders and fonts can be adjusted.
 + **logout or reboot at some point.**